First of all, it’s because he won over 70 PGA Tour events, including 18 Majors, while married and raising kids with his wife Mrs. Nicklaus.

 Heck, you can look for sequences with Jack Nicklaus and see the same stance characteristics over and over:

 Look at that picture above.
-It is the very essence of the UMCS address setup and ball positions, shown face-on.
+It is the very essence of the MCS address setup and ball positions, shown face-on.

-So, expect to hear a lot more about Jack Nicklaus, because just as the “floating pivot” in UMCS is the same as used by Ben Hogan, the address stance of the MCS “Ultimate Leverage” model most closely matches Jack Nicklaus’ except for the stance line, which follows Hogan’s.
+So, expect to hear a lot more about Jack Nicklaus, because just as the “floating pivot” in MCS is the same as used by Ben Hogan, the address stance of the MCS model most closely matches Jack Nicklaus’ except for the stance line, which follows Hogan’s.

 Put those two swingers together, and you’ve got a swing model made for the ages…

-Nicklaus, Hogan, Snead, Nelson – no modern player does what they did with a ball, so don’t give me any bluster about how the modern swing is superior to the classic one.
+Nicklaus, Hogan, Snead, Nelson – no modern player does what they did with a ball, showing how the modern swing is not superior to the classic one.

 It isn’t, and every broken back and twisted knee from the modern players should tell you that.